JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 So, I hope you got a basic understanding of how things are working behind the scenes.

-If you are more interested, please check the Celery [documentation](https://docs.celeryproject.org/en/stable/).
+If you have more interest, please check the Celery [documentation](https://docs.celeryproject.org/en/stable/).

-You must now be able to clearly visualize the entire flow of adding products and then pushing to cart and finally placing order and getting the order confirmation over the mail.
+You can now clearly visualize the entire flow of adding products and then pushing to cart and finally placing order and getting the order confirmation over the mail.

 I will see you in the next tutorial, where we will be focusing on Authentication & JWT.